CSC1-1101-TTh9-S21/ps7/README.md

 <img src="browse.png" width=500>

-4. Here I've selected `tiger.ppm`.
-Click the `Load` button next to the `Browse` button.
-The GUI should now look like this:
+4. Click the `Load` button next to the `Browse` button.
+If you select `tiger.ppm`, the GUI should now look like this:

 <img src="guiwithpic.png" width=500>